thhdragon/ff5m/docs/FAQ.md

 ```

 Alternatively, enable the mod parameter `new_save_config`, which allows you to use standard macro `SAVE_CONFIG` and reload the screen gracefully.

 ---

+### Feather Screen stuck on the "Finishing boot..."

+This happens if Klipper is not becoming ready.
+Usually, the reason is a broken configuration or the MCU not becoming ready.

+If you reboot the printer using the `reboot` command and do not power it off and on, the MCU won't reset, which may also cause this issue.

+In that case, you need to perform a `FIRMWARE_RESET`.

+At this point, you should have network, Fluidd, and SSH access, so you can connect to the printer and figure out what happened.

+---